ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ## IPFS benefits

-When the Snapshot team set out to build openly auditable voting systems, they chose IPFS because it’s the standard for storing data that is too large to store on blockchains while being fully verifiable.
+When the Snapshot team set out to build openly auditable voting systems, they chose IPFS because it’s the standard for storing data that must be fully verifiable, but is too large to store on blockchains.

 The combination of user-controlled keys (via non-custodial crypto wallets), cryptographic signatures that prove the authenticity of user actions, and content addressable storage via the IPFS network have proven to be critical to Snapshot's success.